-The financial out-turn for 2020-21 shows a deficit position of £1,922,000 with an underlying operating surplus of £22,000.
+The financial out-turn for 2021-22 shows a deficit position of £2,137,000 with an underlying operating deficit of £70,000.
 This reflects the difficulty in maintaining a break-even position each year within the constraints of a challenging Scotland-wide funding and policy environment.
 The overall operating deficit shown in the Statement of Comprehensive Income includes non-cash adjustments for pension valuation and expenditure from the allocation of 'Fixed Cash Budget for Priorities' as explained in the Performance Analysis pages.